What is in this leaflet

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to casualty at your nearest hospital, if you think that you or anyone else may have taken too much APO-TEMAZEPAM.
+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice or go to casualty at your nearest hospital if you think that you or anyone else may have taken too much APO-TEMAZEPAM.
 Do this even if there are no signs of discomfort or poisoning.
 Also report any other medicine or alcohol which has been taken.
 You may need urgent medical attention.
-Keep telephone numbers for these places handy.

 If you take too much APO-TEMAZEPAM you may feel drowsy, confused, tired, dizzy, have difficulty breathing, feel weak or become unconscious.